muratk3n/thirdwave/en/2019/11/faux-ambassadors.md

 # Cultures, Identities, Something Dash Something Americans, Immigrants

-Outside of US, in the EU and the near countries everybody likes Michael Jackson.
-Noone much cares or hears about the other stuff, just enjoy the man's music which is legendary.
-So it was a shock for me when I came to US to see many ppl were hating on Mike.
-During this time MJ was getting whiter and whiter too, to the point that a black friend after seeing MJ on TV would comment to us with disbelief "look at Mike, he is *white*".

-Another shock was expecting to find Americans in US, but finding bunch of Italians, Polish, Irish and Germans.
+Arriving to US, one of the biggest shocks was expecting to find Americans in US, but finding bunch of Italians, Polish, Irish and Germans.
 It seemed people were obsessed with their ethnic compositions, "I am 20% Irish, 3% Polish, 30% Italian, and .." would say one, while I was trying to compute how those percentages could come about arithmetically, another would jump and say 50%/%50% German-Irish bitch!
-I did not further analyze all this, put it on the backburner to come back to, one day.

-Now I am thinking maybe during this time, when US thought how they wanted to be, they looked at extreme cases like MJ and said "we definitely don't want *that*".
+I believe this movement came from a want to handle the diversity triggered by Third Wave changes, but went haywire.
 Combined with some other movements, this could be how US arrived to being non-American Americans, to being Polish, Irish, Italians..
 I must heard from so many that they were Italians at some point that when I met someone in NY and the guy said "I am Italian", even tho I could tell he was off the boat I paused for a second.
 Sensing my hesitation the friend helpfully continued, leaning forward for better emphasis, "*from Italy*".
-The subtext was
-clear: not from *New Jersey*.
+The subtext was clear: not from *New Jersey*.
 He probably was shocked as I was seeing so many of his "countrymen" in US who were clearly not like him.

 So maybe US wanted to move away from sights of extreme assimilation, then developed "national subgroups", Scottish, Polaks, ..  who become